Sigmapitech/ecsls/README.md

 (not using lspconfig)

-[!Caution]
+> [!CAUTION]
-Do not use the script on nixos, just import it in your home config
+> Do not use the script on nixos, just import it in your home config

-[!WARNING]
+> [!WARNING]
-You need sudo perm for the script to work
+> You need sudo perm for the script to work

-[!WARNING]
+> [!WARNING]
-You need to have access to repo owned by Epitech
+> You need to have access to repo owned by Epitech

 ```sh
 ./install_as_vscode_extension.sh